 NOTE – Blue cohosh is often combined with black cohosh because the herbs have complementary properties beneficial for the nerves and a strong antispasmodic effect on the entire system.
 It is combined with other herbs to promote their impact in treating bronchitis, nervous conditions, urinary tract ailments, and rheumatism.

 WARNING – Blue cohosh should always be given only with other herbs indicated for the treated condition.
 It can be very irritating to mucous surfaces and can cause dermatitis on contact.
-Children have been poisoned by the berries.
+The berries have poisoned children.
 It is best not to use either blue or black cohosh in teas because some active principles are unsuitable in water.
 Because of its emmenagogue properties, it is not to be used by pregnant women except during the last month of pregnancy.

 Watch Before Taking Blue Cohosh